High Protein Bean Salad Recipes

 There are many ways to add more protein to salads, and one of the healthiest ways is to add beans!
 Nutrient-dense ingredients like beans can turn a light meal into a high protein bean salad that not only packs a flavor punch, but also keeps you fueled all day.

-A dense bean salad is a flavorful, nutritious meal that’s packed with essential vitamins and other important nutrients.
-Here are some tips on how to cook healthy meals with beans, as well as several high protein bean salad recipes you can start making today!
+A dense bean salad is a flavorful, high protein meal that’s packed with essential vitamins and other important nutrients.
+Here are some tips on how to cook healthy meals with beans, as well as several high protein salad recipes with beans you can start making today!

 Why Cook with Beans?

-Beans are a great addition to many salad recipes.
-They’re an excellent source of protein, with a flavor and texture that complement numerous salad ingredients.
+If you’re following a high protein diet, beans are a great addition to many of your favorite salad recipes.
+They’re an excellent source of plant-based protein, with a flavor and texture that complement numerous salad ingredients.
 A staple in the Mediterranean diet, beans are a great substitute for other protein sources like meat or dairy, as they’re lower in calories and saturated fat.

-Plus, not only are they a good source of plant-based protein, beans are also packed with antioxidants and folate that help keep blood pressure and cholesterol levels in a healthy range.
+Beans are also the perfect ingredient to add to meals when you’re on a heart healthy diet because they’re packed with antioxidants and folate that help keep blood pressure and cholesterol levels in a healthy range.
 They also have as much as 15 grams of fiber per cup, which is more than half the daily recommended amount for adults.

 Adding a high-fiber, high-protein ingredient like beans to salads results in a hearty and dense salad, which helps keep you full.
 Additionally, eating beans helps improve good gut bacteria, which supports healthy digestion and may even help with weight loss.
 As a bonus, beans are an inexpensive grocery item with a long shelf life so it’s easy to always have some on hand for recipes.